marcobarb94/DirectComputeLibrary/README.md

 # Direct Compute Library

 The idea is to develop a CLI library to facilitate the use of Direct Compute on DirectX 11 (in future 12).
+It's a work in progress and it will be released using MIT license.

 ## Linker Input Dependences